7

 Powered by

-MG was established, all the way back in 1924, specifically for the production of sports cars - yet the last time an all-new sports car bearing the famous octagon emerged, your correspondent wasn’t even born.
-As such, this MG Cyberster is very significant indeed.
+MG was established, all the way back in 1924, specifically for the production of sports cars - yet the last time it made one wasn't even in our current century.
+As such, the MG Cyberster is very significant indeed.

-Further to that, MG under Chinese ownership has been totally transformed as a brand into a maker of budget-conscious family cars, with until recently not even a pretence of sportiness.
-Further again, this is the first electric sports car priced within reach of the ordinary enthusiast.
+Further to that, MG under Chinese ownership has been totally transformed as a brand into a maker of budget-conscious family cars, with until recently little even of a pretence of sportiness.
+So this isn't just a car; it may even represent a bit of a strategic change of tack.

 Advertisement